-A mailbox on an Exchange server that is running a version of Exchange starting with Exchange Server 2007, including Exchange Online.
+A mailbox on an Exchange server that is running Exchange Online, Exchange Online as part of Office 365, or a version of Exchange starting with Exchange Server 2007.

 You can get an Exchange Online plan for business, including a free trial, from the Office 365 site.
 In order to connect to the mailbox you must have the user name and credentials of the account associated with the mailbox.